github1/shellspec-remote/README.md

   Describe 'calling a function without the @OnHost annotation'
       It 'should execute inside the container'
         When call local_uname
-        The output should match pattern "*GNU/Linux*"
+        The output should match pattern "*Linux*"
       End
   End
 End